-For those happy to pick up a car on arrival at Durban (or have it delivered after a few days on the beach near the airport) a week or so in the mountains can be one of the most affordable and best value holidays in KwaZulu Natal.
+For those happy to pick up a car on arrival at Durban, a week or so in the mountains can be one of the most affordable and best value holidays in KwaZulu Natal.
 The rental car gives you the flexibility to drive easily from the Southern to the Central to the Northern part of the Berg, staying two or three nights in each.
 Dinner, B&B at The Cavern starts from £56/$68 per person per night.

 It’s a completely different story if you prefer to be transferred from place to place.
 The cost of private transfers between Durban (or Johannesburg) and the mountains generally exceeds the nightly cost of staying there.
 This makes it disproportionately costly for a party of just one or two people.
 If you don’t fancy driving, the best ways to offset this are to gather friends or family to join you and/or to stay a decent length of time in one good place.

 Most hotels, safari lodges and resorts will have at least two seasons and a typical pattern would be: